The By-Laws of the Inter-Service Club Council of the City of Fairfax, Virginia

 - The President shall be the chief officer of the INTER-SERVICE CLUB COUNCIL and shall preside at all meetings.
 The President shall appoint all committees and committee chair persons as the need arises.

-- The Vice-President shall act for the President in the absence of the President.
+- The Vice-President shall act for the President in the absence of the President and shall perform other responsibilities as agreed upon by the President.

-- The Secretary shall keep adequate records of all official proceedings of the Council; keep a file of these By Laws and all other documents and correspondence relative to the affairs of the Council.
+- The Secretary shall keep adequate records of all official proceedings of the Council and shall keep a file of these By Laws and all other documents and correspondence relative to the affairs of the Council.
 The Secretary shall notify members of meetings and other pertinent matters in a monthly newsletter.

 - The Treasurer shall collect all dues and be responsible for an accounting of all moneys collected and disbursed.
 The Treasurer shall maintain a checking account with a designated bank within the City of Fairfax.
 The President or Treasurer shall sign checks for all INTER-SERVICE CLUB COUNCIL expenditures – provided the expenditures have been approved in accordance with these By Laws.

 - The President shall appoint a nominating committee.
-This committee shall be composed of two or more persons, each from a different member organization.
-This committee shall submit a slate of candidates for the offices of President, Vice-President, Secretary, and Treasurer at the June meeting, with elections held in September, and with the installation of elected officers to follow in October.
+This committee shall be composed of two or more voting persons, representing various member organizations.
+This committee shall submit a slate of capable and willing candidates for the offices of President, Vice-President, Secretary, and Treasurer at the June meeting, with elections held in September, and with the installation of elected officers to follow in October.

-- The President and Vice-President shall not succeed themselves in the office to which elected for more than two years.
-There is no limitation on the tenure of office of the Secretary and the Treasurer.
+- The President and Vice-President ordinarily shall not succeed themselves in the office to which elected for more than a total of two years.
+If there is difficulty recruiting either of these officers, the ISCC, at its discretion and vote, may agree to extend a term of office for an additional year.
+There are no Bylaw limitations on the tenure of office for the Secretary and the Treasurer.

-Article IX – Amendment or Repeal of By-Laws
+Article X – Amendment or Repeal of By Laws

-These By Laws may be amended or repealed by a two-thirds vote of the member organizations present at any regular or special meeting provided a quorum is present and provided that notice describing the proposed change is sent to all representatives, delegates, and member organizations at least one month prior to the voting.
+These By Laws may be amended or repealed by a two-thirds vote of the member organizations present at any regular or special meeting provided a quorum is present and provided that notice describing the proposed change is sent to all representatives of member organizations at least one month prior to the voting.